 10 foot length of original rivited leather fire hose, complete with fittings.

 An original, fire horse harness & collar, ceiling hanger rack.
 These were used to suspend the Fire Horse Collars (special design, they opened at the bottom, and snapped closed around the horses neck) from the ceiling, and with ropes, pulleys and off setting weights, allowed the firemen to drop the collars down (with their harness straps pre-connected to the wagon or steamer) and quickly snap the collar closed around the horses neck.

-A trading token, from the R.E.
-Kimmell Ford Agency of Medina (good for $10.00 off on a new car).
+A 1908 trading token, from the R.E.
+Kimmell Ford Agency of Medina, which was located in the 200 block of East Liberty St. (good for $10.00 off on a new car).
 Mr. Roy Kimmell eventually sold his dearlership to Frank Feckly who ran the Feckly Ford dealership for many years on South Court Street.
 The importance of this token to the museum is, R.E.
-Kimmell was the Father-in-Law of Thomas Hallock, and was responsible for the Hallock Brothers being able to get Model T chassis for their Hallock Chemical Fire Engine, made in Medina between 1913 and 1918.
+Kimmell was the Brother-in-Law of Thomas Hallock, and was responsible for the Hallock Brothers being able to get Model T chassis for their Hallock Chemical Fire Engine, made in Medina between 1913 and 1918.

 Two very nice leather fire horse collars.

 Some new printed documentation on the Hallock Chemical Trucks from the Hallock family.
-So now I'm on the search for, 1 that was delivered to Alaska, 1 that was delivered to Hawaii, and 1 that was delivered to LeRoy (presumably in New York).
+So now I'm on the search for, 1 that was delivered to Alaska, 1 that was delivered to Hawaii, and 1 that was delivered to Leroy, Ohio (confirmed by Medina Co.
+Gazette article in April 1966).
 Anyone that can help us find additional information about these trucks would be a great help.